Mapping of a many-qubit state onto an oscillator using controlled displacements: The protocol

 Following the approach in \cite{Eickbusch:2022} we show how to implement the controlled displacements used in our protocol.
 This approach leverages a dispersive interaction between the qubits and the oscillator.
 In the dispersive regime, we assume the following Hamiltonian \cite{Blais:2021},

 where the drive $\varepsilon(t)$ is resonant with the oscillator. $\omega_o$ and $\omega_q^{(n)}$ are oscillator and qubit frequencies respectively.
 This drive will perform displacements in phase space to engineer the target controlled displacement gate between the qubits and the oscillator.
 We assume that the coupling frequencies can be arranged such that $\chi^{(n)} = \chi 2^{n-2}$.
-It is crucial that the relative error on these coupling frequencies is small, ensuring that the error on the largest coupling frequency is negligible compared to the magnitude of the smallest coupling frequency.
-We also note the exponential scaling of the coupling frequencies $\chi^{(n)}$, a feature shared with the related phase estimation protocol \cite{Terhal:2016}.\\ The density matrix $\rho$ of the joint qubits-oscillator system evolves according to a master equation, given in Lindblad form as,
+Considering a transmon-oscillator dispersive interaction, one finds that the coupling frequency $\chi^{(n)}$, can for example be varied by changing the detuning or charging energy of the transmon \cite{Blais:2021}.
+We also note the exponential scaling of the coupling frequencies $\chi^{(n)}$, a feature shared with the related standard phase estimation protocol \cite{Terhal:2016}, but which the authors circumvent by replacing standard phase estimation with phase estimation by repetition.
+It is crucial that the relative error on these coupling frequencies is small, ensuring that the error on the largest coupling frequency is small compared to the magnitude of the smallest coupling frequency.
+This required exponential scale of coupling frequencies $\chi^{(n)}$, implies that our protocol has a significant sensitivity toward the relative error on the coupling frequencies $\chi^{(n)}$.\\ The density matrix $\rho$ of the joint qubits-oscillator system evolves according to a master equation, given in Lindblad form as,

 with $D[L_i]$ being the Lindbladian associated with operator $L_i$,

 and $\kappa_i$ is the associated rate.
 We include in our analysis the noise sources listed in Table \ref{modmeas:table:noise}.

 Following \cite{Eickbusch:2022}, we transition to a displaced rotated frame $\mathcal{D}$, as detailed in the appendix section \ref{appendix:section:frameTrans} to \ref{appendix:section:masterEq}.
 In this displaced frame we shift the origin in phase-space such that the ordinary vacuum state is a displaced coherent state.
 It is useful to work in a displaced frame when simulating states that are localized and centred far out in phase-space.
 While such states will have a high photon number in the ordinary frame, they might have a low photon number in the displaced frame.
 We introduce the complex number $\alpha(t)$ such that $\ket{-\alpha(t)} \bra{-\alpha(t)}$ represents the vacuum state in the ordinary frame as viewed from the displaced frame $\mathcal{D}$.
 In frame $\mathcal{D}$ we have the effective Hamiltonian,